tenpy/tenpy/doc/INSTALL.rst

     cluster.
 The easiest way to acchieve to set the used threads is using the environment variable `MKL_NUM_THREADS` (or `OMP_NUM_THREADS`).
     For a dynamic change of the used threads, you might want to look at :mod:`~tenpy.tools.process`.

-For further optimization, look at :mod:`tenpy.tools.optimization`.
+For further optimization options, look at :mod:`tenpy.tools.optimization`.

 Checking the installation